usesummit/models/README.md

 Since models are often shaped with a specific data source in mind (ex. a CRM, a billing processor), models are organized around the data source, if one exists, for example `hubspot`.
 Models that work with a variety of data sources and generic file formats like CSV are stored under `agnostic`.

 ## Preface
-This repo hosts models built using Summit Event Language (SEL), which can be uploaded/imported to https://usesummit.com.
-We are beginning the work of turning SEL into a text-based language.
+This repo hosts models built using Summit Event Language (SEL), which can be uploaded/imported to [Summit](https://usesummit.com).
+We've recently begun the work of turning SEL into a text-based language.
 Editing SEL without needing to use the IDE hosted at usesummit.com is the first step, as it broadens access, makes SEL faster to write, and opens up opportunities for AI to contribute.

 Our short-term plan is to still require use of the interpreter we host at usesummit.com in order to run these models, while offering a generous free tier to allow personal use, and business use within limits.